BridgeMarketing/workfront-bridge/README.md

 # workfront-bridge

-Workfront Bridge is a library that let you create bridge projects in workfront easily.
+Workfront Bridge is a library that make the creation of bridge projects in workfront easily.

 ## Design